AdobeDocs/adobeio-events/support/faq.md

 The various required permissions and entitlements vary according to the events provider, (see the list above) some are opened to all Adobe customers, others to enterprise developers or administrators only.
-Some of these events providers will required licensing other will be available to all.
+Some of these events providers will require licensing, while others will be available to all.

 #### Which subscription types do I/O Events support?